-When it comes to surviving nursing school, try to remember that thousands of students complete their training every year.
+Thousands of students complete their training every year.
 We have full confidence that you can be one of them, too!
 Although there’s a lot of information to process, many nursing school study tips are at your disposal.

 Here are just some study tips for nursing students.

-- Don’t Be Afraid to Ask for Help –If you’re struggling, one of your classmates may be able to help you with the assignment.
+- Don’t Be Afraid to Ask for Help – If you’re struggling, one of your classmates may be able to help you with the assignment.
 Later, when they get stuck, you can return the favor.
 You could also put a study group together to help one another get through coursework.

-- Take Regular Breaks –It may sound counterproductive, but you will likely do more harm than good without regular breaks.
+- Take Regular Breaks – It may sound counterproductive, but you will likely do more harm than good without regular breaks.
 You must let your brain recharge and learn at peak energy levels.
 To do this, take one scheduled break every hour or so.

-- Remember to Reward Yourself –This one is essential!
+- Remember to Reward Yourself – This one is essential!
 Rewards can help your mental state as well as your workflow.
 Once you’ve set your study goals, enjoy some time off guilt-free.

 How to Study for the NCLEX-RN Exam

 What Is the NCLEX Exam?

 The NCLEX-RN stands for “National Council Licensure Exam for Registered Nurses.”
 This exam will draw on your nursing classes and training.
 Ultimately, it will determine whether you’re ready to start working as a licensed nurse.